 - Here’s a pesto recipe with a difference!
 Most pesto recipes use basil leaves, but in this one, we’ve substituted basil with coriander, pine nuts with hemp seeds, and parmesan cheese with dukkah.

 Everyone loves pesto; it is refreshing, light and great on pasta.
-In this pesto recipe we have use coriander instead of basil.
+In this pesto recipe we use coriander instead of basil.
 The inspiration came from the abundance of coriander we had growing in our garden.

 Coriander health benefits